 The Principle of Least Privilege is the only path to success.

 The conceptual framework for a least privilege approach to information systems was first well developed by Dr. Jerome Saltzer (seated on right in picture) at the Massachusetts Institute of Technology in the 1970's, and was first described in his paper - Protection and the Control of Information Sharing in Multics1.
-Also notable is Dr. Saltzer's tutorial publication with Michael Schroeder - The Protection of Information in Computer Systems.
+Also notable is Dr. Saltzer's tutorial publication with Michael Schroeder - The Protection of Information in Computer Systems2.

 Least privilege is the most powerful information systems security measure.
 There isn't a close second place.
 Additionally, failure to implement it properly may result in the failure of all other layers.
 This is because user accounts with administrator level privileges may disable or otherwise bypass other cybersecurity measures.
 E.g. a user account with domain administrator level privileges may be used to disable or alter logs and auditing, disable malware protection, or to embed keystroke logging software on every machine in the business.

 Creating an environment of least privilege and default deny permissions is called the whitelist approach to security.
 Actions are disallowed by default, and allowed only when explicitly defined on a whitelist (such as a file system ACL).
 The inverse is called the blacklist approach to security - actions are instead default allow, and denied only when explicitly enforced by some mechanism, such as antivirus or endpoint protection software.
 But since no blacklist can be perfect, this approach is destined to fail.
 Moreover, the blacklist approach is processor and energy inefficient, as it must constantly compare the happenings in the system to the blacklist; whereas the whitelist approach places no additional load upon the system.
 Security and speed are both benefits to least privilege.